-You’ve set up your above-ground pool and now it’s time to add the water.
+You’ve leveled the ground and installed your new above ground pool — and now it’s time to add the water.
 But how do you do that?
-Pools require a lot of water, where does it all come from?
+Pools require a lot of water; where does all that water come from?
 How much to fill an above ground pool?

-We’re going to take a look at some possible sources for water and how much you actually need to enjoy a cool summer in the pool while making sure everything is maintained properly.
+Here we’ll take a look at the different sources for water to consider when filling your new above ground pool.
+We’ll also consider how much you need to fill your new pool in order to enjoy a cool summer while making sure everything is maintained properly.

 There are a few different ways to get water for your pool, including:

 This is the most obvious and convenient option.
 Just hook up a hose to your outdoor water spigot, place the other end in the pool, and wait.
 City water is one of the safest options, too, because it’s already been treated and cleaned – it’s safe to drink and bathe in so it’s perfect for a pool.
 You’ll still have to worry about testing the water and adding chlorine, however.

 The biggest downside to this approach is cost.
 Municipal water isn’t cheap and the bigger your pool, the more you’ll pay.
 To get an idea of what to expect, figure out how much water your pool holds.
 You should be able to find this information in the owner’s manual or manufacturer’s website.
 If not, you can always give them a call.
 Once you know how much you need, call your local water authority.
 They can give you an estimate of how much it will cost and may even work with you and offer a discount.